drohnow/helm-library-chart-example-vaultwarden/README.md

    - Check to see if manifests render -- run: "helm template <name> ."

    - Execute a test deployment -- run: "helm install [instance-name] ."
      note: An nginx pod will deploy; this validates that the common library chart is properly wired and you are ready to design your application.
 Follow the helm notes to validate deployment.

 10) Design your application:
     Leverage the properties in the values.yaml file to configure your application.
 The values.yaml exposes all configurable properties from the common library chart; if you do not edit a property then the default value will be used that is located in the values.yaml file.
-    - To get started: Alter the image properties with your application image and specifications (remove nginx image repo and add your own application image repo.
+    - To get started: Alter the image properties with your application image and specifications (remove nginx image repo and add your own application image repo.).

 Things to know: